ncase/blog/src/posts/on-depression.md

 **The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day**, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66. **An effect size of 1.82 is like taking your mental health from an F to a C–, or a C to an A–!** And even in the _most pessimistic_ case, 0.98, that's still _over twice as effective_ as the top antidepressant!

 (You may be, _very understandably_, suspicious about taking 5000 IU/day, which is above the "official max safe dose" of 4000 IU/day.
-I'll discuss the official recommendations later, but for now, look at the above table and note: even at 3000 IU/day, the effect size is estimated to be 1.44 (from C to B+), or at most pessimistic 0.63 (from C to B–), _still_ above the _best_ antidepressant.)
+I'll discuss the official recommendations later, but for now, look above and note: even at 3000 IU/day, the effect size is estimated to be 1.44 (from C to B+), or at most pessimistic, 0.63 (from C to B–), _still_ above the _best_ antidepressant.)

 <u>Addressing some critiques</u>:

 - The paper's summary says _8000 IU_ is best, with effect size 2.04, but there's much greater uncertainty there.
 - The paper also finds that longer studies had smaller effects than shorter studies, but this does _not_ necessarily mean Vitamin D's effects are short-lived.
 Looking at Supplementary Table 4, it seems this is partly because longer studies used _lower_ average daily doses.
 (For example, one 52-week study only gave participants 400 IU a day.)
-- Earlier meta-analyses report lower effect of Vitamin D, because they used "meaningless means".
-If you have nine trial at 400 IU/day with effect +0.5, and one trial at 4000 IU/day with effect +1.5, your "average" effect is +0.6.
-Again, that's why I chose this meta-analysis: it's the most recent, and it estimates the actual dose-response curve.
+- Other meta-analyses report lower effects, because they use "meaningless means".
+If you have nine trials at 400 IU/day with effect +0.5, and one trial at 4000 IU/day with effect +1.5, your "average" effect is +0.6.
+Again, that's why I chose this meta-analysis: it estimates the actual dose-response curve.
 - Table 1 also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
 This is encouraging: it means you can _stack_ both medications & supplements!
 - Admittedly, Table 1 seems to imply that Vitamin D supplementation _didn't_ help participants without Vitamin D deficiency, but:
     - You probably _are_ lacking Vitamin D: [Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of all adults (41.4%) have Vitamin D Insufficiency.
     - Looking at Supplementary Table 4, the trials whose participants didn't have Vitamin D deficiency (understandably) used much lower doses.
 That's probably why they had a much lower effect.

-<u>The "official" recommendations are all too low.</u>
+<u>The "official" recommendations are all too low:</u>

 So, if this meta-analysis is right, then 5000 IU/day is around optimal.
 But [the official recommendation for Vitamin D](https://www.healthline.com/nutrition/vitamin-d-dosage) is 400–800 IU/day, over _six times too low_.
 5000 IU/day is even higher than the "official maximum safe dose", of 4000 IU/day!
 But [McCullough et al 2019](https://pubmed.ncbi.nlm.nih.gov/30611908/) gave over thousands of patients 5,000 to 10,000 IU/day, for _seven years_, and there were _zero_ cases of serious side effects.
 This matches later studies like [Billington et al 2020](https://pubmed.ncbi.nlm.nih.gov/31746327/), a 3-year-long double-blinded randomized trial, which found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day."
 (Although 15 participants got "mild hypercalcemia", but "all cases resolved on repeat testing."
 Either way, that's a small cost for reducing the risk of major depression & suicide.)